yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Registration/TC-013_Registration_Submit_Button.md

 ## ✅ Expected Result
 - User account is successfully created
-- User is redirected to the appropriate page (Login or Home page)
+- The user is redirected to the page (login page or home page)